The Blawx Code Editor Interface

 The other kind of connector is an input connector.
 This is the puzzle-piece shaped connector.
 A internal space where a block with an input connector can be added is called an "input".
 A block with an input connector on its left side can be placed in those input holes.

 Inputs may expect certain kinds of information.
-For example, the category attribute block has an input that requires a category selector.
-If you try to use a block that is not a category selector, it will not "fit".
+For example, the math operation block accepts two number values, or variables.
+If you try to use an object selector, it will not "fit".

 Inputs must be filled.
 If you don't have something connected to them, you have done something wrong.